lucascaton/enumerate_it/README.md

   #=> 'married'
   ```

-- You can retrieve a list with all the enumeration codes:
+- A list of all enumeration codes:

   ```ruby
   RelationshipStatus.list
   #=> ['divorced', 'married', 'single']
   ```

-- You can retrieve a JSON with all the enumeration codes:
+- A JSON representation:

   ```ruby
   RelationshipStatus.to_json
   #=> "[{\"value\":\"divorced\",\"label\":\"Divorced\"},{\"value\":\"married\", ...
   ```

-- You can get an array of options, ready to use with the `select`, `select_tag`,
+- An array of options for Rails helpers, such as `select`, `select_tag`, etc.:
-  etc. family of Rails helpers.

   ```ruby
   RelationshipStatus.to_a